Tour Length

 6How can I extend a 4-day Africa safari?

 “It’s always better to plan to stay on safari longer when you make the original reservation than it is to try and extend later.
 If you think there might be the possibility that you’ll need to extend your safari, make sure that you read the terms and conditions provided by your tour operator carefully, including any penalty clauses (which are rare but possible) for those who seek to extend.
 The main problem with extending beyond 4 days is that the best safari tours, vehicles, accommodation and guides are very often booked out months in advance.
-Even if your operator can extend your safari (something which most are happy to do if they can), you’ll almost certainly need to change one, more, or even all of these elements if you wish to continue.
+Even if your operator can extend your safari (something that most are happy to do if they can), you’ll almost certainly need to change one, more, or even all of these elements if you wish to continue.
 Whatever your situation, always speak with your operator as soon as you can once you decide to extend.”

 7